Theme Factory Docs

 This opens your browser to authorize Theme Factory with your Figma account.
 Tokens auto-refresh — no manual renewal needed.

 Required for each Shopify store you work with.
-Follow these steps to get the admin token for a store:
+No tokens to copy — just install the app and register your email:

-Pre-flight check: The pipeline aborts early if a task references a Figma link without a Figma token, or a Shopify store without a saved admin token.
+Pre-flight check: The pipeline aborts early if a task references a Figma link without Figma auth, or a Shopify store where the Theme Factory app isn't installed for your email.

 First Run